Microsoft is bringing Visual Studio to the browser, unveils .NET 5, and launches ML.NET 1.0

 .NET Core 3 closes much of the remaining capability gap with .NET Framework 4.8, enabling Windows Forms, WPF, and Entity Framework 6. .NET 5 will build on this work, Microsoft says, combining .NET Core, .NET Framework, Xamarin, and Mono (the original cross-platform implementation of .NET) into a single platform.

+- Objective-C and Swift interoperability will be supported on multiple operating systems.

+- CoreFX will be extended to support static compilation of .NET (ahead-of-time – AOT), smaller footprints and support for more operating systems.

-.NET 5 will provide both Just-in-Time (JIT) and Ahead-of-Time (AOT) compilation models.
+Additionally, .NET 5 will provide both Just-in-Time (JIT) and Ahead-of-Time (AOT) compilation models.
 JIT has better performance for desktop/server workloads and development environments.
 AOT has a faster startup and a small footprint, which is required for mobile and IoT devices. .NET 5 will offer one unified toolchain supported by new SDK project types and a flexible deployment model (side-by-side and self-contained EXEs).

 Microsoft also shared its .NET roadmap.
 First, .NET Core 3 will ship in September.
 Next, .NET 5 will ship in November 2020, with the first preview available in the first half of 2020.
 Microsoft then intends to ship a major version of .NET once a year, in November.